PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 Special-Use Domain Names
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The .onion domain is no longer forwarded to any authoritative server but responded to with an NXDomain, as prescribed by :rfc:`7686`.
+Several special use domains have been added.
+These domains (and names under them) should not be sent to authoritatives on the Internet, and will be responded to with an NXDOMAIN response.

-Any domains under .test and .invalid are no longer forwarded to authoritatives on the internet, but can be individually forwarded or overwritten.
+However, these domains and names under them can still be forwarded or served locally by :program:`PowerDNS Recursor`.

-The Special Use Domains :rfc:`home.arpa <8375>`, :rfc:`resolver.arpa <9462>`, and :rfc:`service.arpa <9665>` are no longer forwarded to the internet, but can be individually overwritten or forwarded.
+This is the case for the following domains:

+* .onion, specified in :rfc:`7686`.
+* .test, specified in :rfc:`6761`
+* .invalid, specified in :rfc:`6761`
+* home.arpa, specified in :rfc:`8375`
+* resolver.arpa, specified in :rfc:`9462`
+* service.arpa, specified in :rfc:`9665`

 5.1.10, 5.2.8, 5.3.5 and 5.5.0
 ------------------------------